-Data in Research Methodology – Definition, Types, Classification, and Examples
+P-value in Research Methodology – Definition, Formula, Interpretation, Examples, and Applications

 Data in Research is the foundation of every study.
 Without data, no analysis, interpretation, or conclusion can be made.
 Whether in biology, medicine, social sciences, or business research, data provides the evidence that supports or rejects a hypothesis.